JVPhoenix/loteamento/README.md

 So, after approximately 2 years of presencial working, i moved from my born city to another city, mmaking it impossible to go to the company.
 Then, i start to work remotely as a Frontend developar (and sometimes as a very beginner backend), since i was able to implement on the website, most of the company's systems.

-Today, i still work for the company doing this two things:
+Today, i still work for the company doing this two things:<br>
-1 → Frontend: Bringing new features, updates, fixing bugs and imrpooving UX/UI.
+1 → Frontend: Bringing new features, updates, fixing bugs and imrpooving UX/UI.<br>
 2 → Backend: Doing updates to the database, and developing integrations for the Frontend, to make available common users to do CRUD operations.

 Sooo, thats all, thanks for reading.